-The Faculty offers a B.P.H.E. degree program in physical and health education, a B.KIN. degree program in kinesiology, a concurrent teacher education program (CTEP) in partnership with OISE/UT, M.Sc. and Ph.D. degree programs in exercise sciences, as well as co-curricular programs, services and facilities for all University of Toronto students, faculty, staff, alumnae/i, and community members.
+The Faculty offers a B.P.H.E. degree program in physical and health education, a B.KIN. degree program in kinesiology, a concurrent teacher education program (CTEP) in partnership with OISE/UT.

+The Faculty also offers M.Sc. and Ph.D. degree programs in exercise sciences, as well as co-curricular programs, services and facilities for all University of Toronto students, faculty, staff, alumnae/i, and community members.